rshlyakh/ProjectiveGeometry/README.md

 ## Definitions

 We follow the formulation in Hartshorne's _Foundations of Projective Geometry_.
-We represent a point as a term of some type; a line is represented as a list of points.
+We represent a point as a term of some type; lines and planes are both represented as a list of points.

 An _affine plane_ is a list of points together with a list of lines that satisfy the following three axioms: